HESEAP Fast-Track Degree Program

 How is HESEAP different?

-This unique program uses equivalent competency standards, a comprehensive assessment system and combined assessment methodologies to assess the student’s previous college level education and experience.
+This unique program uses equivalent competency standards, a comprehensive assessment system, and combined assessment methodologies to assess the student’s previous college level education and experience.
 Based upon this assessment, qualified students are awarded Classroom Learning Credits, or CLC’s.
-The CLC award reduces the in-classroom time required for graduation; however, despite the level of CLC’s awarded, all students must, at a minimum, pass a comprehensive final exam in each subject prior to being given credit for any class or program.
+The CLC award reduces the in-classroom time required for graduation; however, despite the level of CLC’s awarded, all students must complete all classroom assignments “homework” and pass a comprehensive final exam, in each subject, prior to being given credit for any class or program.

 How does it work?